 Gradually a domestic slave trade developed and American slavery became self-sustaining.
 The horrrs of the middle passage, the trans-Atlantic slave trade, are some of the better known aspects of African slavery.
 Rarely disscused are the agonies involved in the inter-state slave trade.
 The domestic slave trade was conducted by sea, rivrine, and overland routes.
 The overland slave trade generally developed from Tidewater Virginia and the Carolinas where there were slave breeding operations to the highly profitable plantations of the Deep South (Georgia, Alabama, Mississipi, and Louisiana).
 The Mississppi was a major rour for shipping slaves South.
 This gave rise to the term, "sold down the river".
 After the Texas War for Independence (1836) the slave trade extended into Texas.

 While the United States abolished the slave trade (1807), this did not mean that the slave trade ended.
-American Navy and especially the Royal Navy as accounted above did gradually reduce the Trans-Atlabntic Slave Trade.
+Americans could not import slaves, but planters innthe Caribbean and Brazil continued to do so.
+American Navy and especially the Royal Navy as accounted above did gradually reduce the Trans-Atlanntic Slave Trade.
 Slave ships we know did continue to arrive in America, both directlt from Africa and from the Caribbean, especiallt from Cuba after the British abolished first the slave trade (1807)and then slavery itself (1833-34).
-Most scholars believe that from the aboliton of the slave trade (1807) that American slavery was primarily conytinued through an internal slave trade.
+After the aboliton of the slave trade (1807) that American slavery was primarily conytinued through a domestic slave trade.
 There were some illegal slaves brought in from overseas.
 We think that the numbers were relatively small.
-This was not because rthe Federal Government strictly enforced the laws, but because the mere existence of the laws and the covert sales made Trans-Atlantic operations expensive and thus unprofitable.
+This was not because the Federal Government strictly enforced the laws, but because the mere existence of the laws and the covert sales made Trans-Atlantic operations expensive and thus unprofitable.
 And America's maritime fleet was largely operated by northeasterners and not southeners.
 The actual numbers are not, however, known with any certainty because of the covert nature of the enterprise.
 The last known Trans-Atlantic slave trip to the Inited Stsates occurred just before the Civil War--the Clotilda.
 It brought 110 childrenand young adults (5-23 years of age) to Alabama (July 1860).
 [Diouf] The voyage is of special interest because detailed documentation exidsts on both the voyage and the subsequent lives of the Africans in America.
 The enterprise was organized by Timothy Meaher, a Mobile businessman, contracted the Clotilda to sail to Ouidah in the Bight of Benin.
 He bet that he could "bring a shipful of niggers right into Mobile Bay under the officers' noses."
 The circumstances suggest that it was not difficult to bring slaves into the southern stsates at the time, but also it was not being done very commonly, or obviousky no one would have taken the bet.